-A schedule of instruction, observations, and testing is provided on Table 1 (see following page).
-Each study was conducted during a three-week period and incorporated three sequential learning tasks.
-As Table 1 indicates, during the first two weeks of each study, students received a total of four periods of instruction (each lasting 40 minutes) before formative tests were administered.
+A schedule of instruction, observations, and testing is provided in Table 3.1.
+Each learning unit (i.e., probability or cartography) was conducted during a three-week period and incorporated three sequential learning tasks.
+As Table 3.1 indicates, during the first two weeks, students received four periods of instruction (each lasting 40 minutes) before formative tests were administered.
 Students in the tutoring and mastery groups, who did not initially meet the criterion set for their respective groups, were given additional help in learning the material sampled by the test items they missed.
 The additional help was provided by the tutor or by teachers and peers, depending on the condition.
-An alternate form of the test was administered, and if students still did not meet the criterion, the feedback and corrective process was repeated.
+An alternative form of the test was administered, and if students still did not meet the criterion, the feedback and corrective process was repeated.